 The Bride of Christ

-Many in society have a very flippant view of love.
-This is seen when a couple confesses their undying love to one another and breaks up in a matter of days.
-Or as Dr. Martyn Lloyd-Jones refers to, the many songs and poems that we hear and sing.
-But all of this is in stark contrast to how God’s Word presents love in general, as well as his love for Christians and the Church.
-This love is one that prompted him to send his only begotten Son to die a painful death as an atoning sacrifice for those who were his enemies.
+Many in society have a flippant view of love.
+It may be seen when a couple confesses their undying love to one another and soon are no longer together.
+Dr. Martyn Lloyd-Jones reminds how this is also seen in many songs and poems.
+But all of this is in stark contrast to how God’s word presents love in general, as well as His love for Christians and the church.
+This love is one that prompted Him to send His only begotten Son to die a painful death as an atoning sacrifice for those who were His enemies.
 This is a sanctifying love that transforms and renews.
-It is not filthy or crude, but as Dr. Lloyd-Jones describes from Ephesians 5:25-27, it is the love that puts others before oneself.
-This is the love that is demonstrated on the cross and that is to be demonstrated marriage.
-For just as Christ loved his Church and gave Himself up for it, so also must the husband love his wife, even as he loves his very own flesh.
-This is the great calling upon all husbands, to love their wives just as Christ loves his Church in a pure and sacrificial love that is unblemished by sin and is without the taint of self service.
-This is the bountiful picture of love that God gives us in Christ.
+In this sermon on Ephesians 5:25–27 titled “The Bride of Christ,” Dr. Lloyd-Jones states that it is the love that puts others before oneself.
+This is the love that was demonstrated on the cross and is to be demonstrated in marriage.
+Just as Christ loved His church and gave Himself up for it, so also must the husband love his wife even as he loves his very own flesh.
+This is the great calling upon all husbands: to love their wives just as Christ loves His church in a pure and sacrificial love that is unblemished by sin and is without the taint of self service.
+This is the bountiful picture of love that God gives in Christ.